davybob/Algorithms/Sorting-Algorithms/README.md

-Sorting algorithms which I have coding.
+## Sorting algorithms which I have coding:

 ⋅Merge Sort.